 You need to remember to get cash in Nadi or any other location on the main island.
 Most of the smaller islands don’t have ATMs, and card readers aren’t very popular.

-Trick for saving on water: If you want to save money on water get a LifeStraw Water Bottle.
-It’s a water bottle with special filter that will allow you to drink tap water.
+Trick for saving on water: If you want to save money on the water get a LifeStraw Water Bottle.
+It’s a water bottle with a special filter that will allow you to drink tap water.
 Or even some from the pond, puddle or waterfall – everywhere!

 Arrange your travel insurance

-Don’t forget to arrange a health insure before heading to Fiji.
+Don’t forget to arrange a health insurance before heading to Fiji.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip to avoid unnecessary troubles that might ruin your holidays!